tingyumao/ecbm4040/setup/tutorial.md

 gcloud compute ssh --ssh-flag="-L 9999:localhost:9999"  --zone "us-east1-d" "your-instance-name"
 ```

 6. Now last step!!!
 Open your browser and type in https://localhost:9999 as well as your login password and you will see that it has connected to your gpu instance.
-From now you have finish all the basic setup for future experiments.
+From now you have finish all the basic setup for future experiments.:+1:

-### Other packages installation
+## Other packages installation

 You may also need some other package other than tensorflow in future and installing methods is as below.
 You can use either "conda" or "pip" to install and generally, "pip" owns more package resources.